dunbar12138/DSNeRF/README.md

 ---

-## Credits
+## Acknowlegements

 This code borrows heavily from [nerf-pytorch](https://github.com/yenchenlin/nerf-pytorch).
+We thank Takuya Narihira, Akio Hayakawa, Sheng-Yu Wang, and for helpful discussion.
+We are grateful for the support from Sony Corporation, Singapore DSTA, and the CMU Argo AI Center for Autonomous Vehicle Research.